node-migrator-bot/mason/readme.md

 Includes express plugin for easily rendering built-or-debug HTML, CSS, and JS.

+### Why?

+You have a dozen site-wide platform dependencies that you want to package in `platform.js`.
+You have per-page JS assets that you want to package in `page-name.js` files.
+During development, you need all of these assets to be included as separate, uncompiled files with line numbers.
+During production, you need to flip a switch to minify all these files and include them in the right places.
+You want to easily generate static html and css from jade and stylus.

 ## Add mason to your project
 ```shell
   $ npm install mason